MSD Manual

 Stomach Cancer

 Etiology of stomach cancer is multifactorial, but Helicobacter pylori plays a significant role.
 Symptoms include early satiety, obstruction, and bleeding but tend to occur late in the disease.
 Diagnosis is by endoscopy, followed by CT and endoscopic ultrasonography for staging.
-Treatment is mainly surgery; chemotherapy may provide a temporary response.
+Treatment is surgery sometimes in combination with chemotherapy or chemoradiation.
 Long-term survival is poor except for patients with local disease.

 General reference